 Code of Ethics

-Corvilla assures through written policy statements and official documents that the organization is governed, led and managed in accordance with appropriate ethical standards.
-Ethical conduct is required in all activities of Corvilla including business and financial practices, human resource management, development, leadership, governance, marketing, public relations, and contractual relationships.
-Ethical behavior is expected of everyone representing Corvilla in the support and treatment of persons served, professional responsibilities and in relationships and communication with constituents.
-Written policy statements and other approved guidelines are communicated to the staff, the persons served, as well as the governing board.
-Through these official statements, Corvilla identifies methods and procedures to resolve any allegation of ethical misconduct and/or violation of any of its policy/value statements.
+Corvilla assures through written policy statements and official documents that the organization is governed, led, and managed in accordance with appropriate ethical standards.
+Ethical conduct is required in all activities of Corvilla, including business and financial practices, human resource management, development, leadership, governance, marketing, public relations, and contractual relationships.
+Ethical behavior is expected of everyone representing Corvilla in the support and treatment of persons served, professional responsibilities, and in relationships and communication with constituents.
+Written policy statements and other approved guidelines are communicated to the staff, the people served, as well as the governing board.
+Through these official statements, Corvilla identifies methods and procedures to resolve any allegation of ethical misconduct and/or violation of any of its policies or values.